 This section describes the API which can be implemented by database integration objects described in section 2.1.14.
-This API is divided into two parts represented by endpoints 2.5.2 AclProvider (for reading out the ACL-related data, that's first five calls described in this section) and 2.5.3 AclStorage (for modifying that data, that's last two calls described in this section).
+This API is divided into two parts represented by endpoints 2.6.2 AclProvider (for reading out the ACL-related data, that's first five calls described in this section) and 2.6.3 AclStorage (for modifying that data, that's last two calls described in this section).
 Such division is implemented deliberately in order to make it possible to separate the privileges of reading the access control-related information and for modifying it.

 The ACL-related information stored within database can be classified as credentials database, users-to-roles mapping, and the access control list.
-It should be noted that for practical reasons Viinex 3.3 allows for storing multiple access control lists within same database.
+It should be noted that for practical reasons Viinex 3.1 allows for storing multiple access control lists within same database.
 An access control list is identified by an integer number, which is arbitrarily assigned by administrator.
-This number should be specified as the value of property acl\id in the configuration of authentication and authorization provider object, as described in section 2.3.
+This number should be specified as the value of property acl_id in the configuration of authentication and authorization provider object, as described in section 2.4.

 The credentials list, is common (shared) for all access control lists within same database.
 This lets same users have different roles in different ACLs.
 On the other hand, the users-to-roles mapping and the set of access control entries is separate for each ACL with a specific identifier.
 No specific action needs to be taken to begin using a specific new ACL identifier - these IDs need not be registered or explicitly created.
 From client applications perspective it may be safely assumed that an ACL with a specific ID already exists.
-If it does not, - Viinex 3.3 would behave as this ACL exists but contains no roles and no access control entries.
+If it does not, - Viinex 3.1 would behave as this ACL exists but contains no roles and no access control entries.

-For purpose of caching and conflict solving (when ACL information gets edited by users), Viinex 3.3 keeps track of ACL information version number.
+For purpose of caching and conflict solving (when ACL information gets edited by users), Viinex 3.1 keeps track of ACL information version number.
 This version number may be thought of as a revision number in a centralized version control system (like SVN).
 When ACL information within database is modified, a new version number is assigned to that ACL.
-It is required that the client to this API, when a call to modify ACL information is being made, specifies the base version of ACL information (i.e. the version which is "current" to that client, and which is actually being modified).
+It is required that the client to this API, when a call to modify ACL information is being made, specifies the base version of ACL information (e.g. the version which is "current" to that client, and which is actually being modified).
 This prevents the situation when two clients make the change to ACL without knowing of other's changes, which can render the information in ACL database inconsistent.
-The simple schema implemented in Viinex 3.3 assumes that if a concurrent edit happened, the client attempting to edit an outdated version of ACL gets an error from server.
-After that this client can retreive the new ACL information, apply his edits and verify the consistency of ACL before writing it to database.
+The simple schema implemented in Viinex 3.1 assumes that if a concurrent edit happened, the client can retreive the new ACL information, apply his edits and verify the consistency of ACL before writing it to database.

 Only the users-to-roles mapping and the set of access control entries are subject to this version number tracking.
-The version of each ACL with its own identifier is tracked independently of others (i.e. changes made to one ACL in the same database do not affect version number of other ACLs).
+The version of each ACL with its own identifier is tracked independently of others (e.g. changes made to one ACL in the same database do not affect version number of other ACLs).
 The users' credentials information is not subject to version tracking; it can be updated any time independently.
 The reason for this is that each user's credentials are viewed as information not dependent on other, and it's atomic, so a "last write wins" conflict resolution strategy can be safely applied for it without compromising data consistency.